 Q Wilson Trainer and Educator Q brings non-profit and corporate experience to a deep reserve of skills and practice gained from group leadership in a range of organizations from small business through Fortune 500, conferences, workshops, and academia.
 Q holds a B.A. in Journalism and Mass Communication from the University of South Carolina with a specialization in public relations.
 He has held his ATD Trainer certification since 2012.
 With a background in activism spanning two decades, Q has consistently worked to support community ties, and build bridges between communities using the powerful presence of authenticity, a gift for rapport and trust building, and an understanding of the value of relationship capital.
 Q is able to create comfortable learning environments especially when exploring challenging topics such as gender identity, LGBTQ culture, and gender expression.
 He has a passion for exploring the intersectionality of complex identities in the workplace, starting with his own and using this as a foundation for trust and credibility.

 Shalonda Ingram Strategist.Designer.Producer Shalonda is a social entrepreneur committed to empowering communities and artists.
 As the Founder of Nursha Project Shalonda designs place-based strategy outcomes that aid and encourage free exchange between audiences, artists, enterprises and communities while co-expanding their collective capacities to serve for change.
 Shalonda's early work founded the social enterprise “Born Brown: All Rights Reserved” to promote understanding and collaboration among people of color of diverse origins.
 Bb:ARR and various original works counter oppressive media with messaging and produce experiences that evokes self-acceptance and self-love.
-Currently Shalonda produces events, media and assets for True.Do.Good.ers throughout the globe.
+Currently Shalonda produces events, media and assets with+for True.Do.Good.ers throughout the globe.

 Kat Macías Curriculum Editor Kat Macías is a queer Puerto Rican and Cuban Jew-by-Choice with an intersectional anti-oppression praxis.
 They recently completed a M.Ed. in Higher Education from Merrimack College.
 Kat researched and developed a Queer Students of Color Leadership Development Curriculum.
 Most recently, they served as the Multicultural Achievement Peer Program (MAPP) Coordinator at Middlesex Community College where they managed a program that directly supported low-income, first generation, international, and undocumented students of color.
 Kat was part of the JOIN for Justice Fellowship and worked at Keshet for two years leading community building programs and LGBTQ+ inclusion trainings.
 Kat also enjoys reviving family recipes, dancing in kitchens, and creating art.